 The life of characters marked by profound struggles, interspersed with joy, all the while striving for their individual aspirations, is what struck a chord with most people while watching this simple & wholesome show in the 1970s.
-But perhaps the most crucial part of the success equation was unpredictable/ The chemistry between the actors created a welcoming feeling to the show and made it into something so relatable to families in search of feel-good programming in a cynical world.
+But perhaps the most crucial part of the success equation was unpredictable chemistry between the actors.
+It created a welcoming feeling to the show and made it into something so relatable to families in search of feel-good programming in a cynical world.
 Let’s take a look at what the cast of The Waltons is up to today!

 1. David W. Harper (Jim Bob Walton)

-The youngest boy of the Walton family was also the most ingenious one as he one time built a car from scratch,.
-David’s acting career began with The Waltons and didn’t reach much farther beyond that.
-With one exception.
+The youngest boy of the Walton family was also the most ingenious one as he once built a car from scratch.
+David’s acting career began with The Waltons and didn’t reach much farther beyond that, with one exception.
 He landed a small but amazing role in the 1985 Comedy Fletch, starring Chevy Chase.

 2. Richard Thomas (John-Boy Walton)